Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 [TPS_SWCT_01047] Reference from the software representation of a sensor/actuator to the actual hardware element (cid:100) Since the Software Component Template is going to be used to describe the SensorActuatorSwComponentType as well, there is also a reference needed from the software representation of a sensor/actuator to the actual hardware element described in the ECU Resource description. (cid:99)(RS_SWCT_02080, RS_SWCT_03090)

+<-------------- multimodal context
+This diagram illustrates how a physical sensor resource is encapsulated into an AUTOSAR Software Component Template, enabling reuse and standardized interfacing across ECUs.

+• Component hierarchy
+  – ECU Resource Template “Sensor” (atomic resource model)
+  – SW-C Template “Sensor SW-C” referencing the ECU Resource Template

+• Ports & interfaces
+  – Sensor SW-C provides a PPort (yellow square) and requires an RPort (green circle)
+  – Both ports use a Sensor-related DataInterface
+  – Dashed “reference” link realizes the binding between SW-C and ECU resource

+• Data flow
+  – Physical sensor delivers data into its ECU Resource Template (input arrow)
+  – Sensor SW-C forwards this data through its PPort to downstream consumers
+  – RPort on Sensor SW-C allows configuration or control signals back to the resource

+• Key AUTOSAR concepts
+  – AtomicSwComponentType (Sensor SW-C) vs. Complex/EcuAbstractionSwComponentType (resource)
+  – AbstractProvidedPortPrototype, AbstractRequiredPortPrototype
+  – AssemblySwConnector (reference binding)
+  – Use of SW-C Template to encapsulate hardware resources

+• Scenario
+  – Packaging (“shipment”) of a hardware sensor into a reusable SW-C, standardizing its access and integration across ECUs. ---------------------->
 Figure 10.5: Shipment of a sensor

 So each time a sensor/actuator is selected to be connected to an ECU also the corresponding SensorActuatorSwComponentType is available.